GitHub Actions Building Blocks

 To make a GitHub Action Workflow trigger available in the marketplace, create a building block definition that references the specific workflow.
 Follow these steps:

-1. In the Admin area, navigate to Building Block Definitions and click Create New Definition in the top right.
+- In the Admin Area or Platform Builder, navigate to Building Block Definitions and click Create New Definition on the top right.

-2. Provide the required configuration details for the trigger.
+- Provide all required configuration details for the trigger.

 The dispatch event meshStack sends to GitHub in order to trigger the workflow will look like this: